johanneskastl/ansible-role-ldap_data_basic_example/README.md

 *Cleartext passwords*
 In case you set the `add_debugging_script_and_ldif_files` variable, this role will create a debugging script and lots of LDIF files to help with debugging.
 You can then delete and manually create users, groups or set/delete the ACLs.

 The debugging script needs the *cleartext* passwords of the users.
-This should obviously not be used on productive servers with real passwords!
+This should obviously *not be used on productive servers with real passwords*!

 - `rootdn_password`: cleartext password of the rootDN
 - `ldap_admin_password`: cleartext password of the ldap-admin user